-Employment in GSOE
+Employment in SOE

-Ph.D. students who were guaranteed funding through employment in GSOE as a Teaching Assistant or Graduate Student Researcher at 25-49% are provided a monthly paycheck for the term(s) employed, and all tuition and health insurance fees will be paid with the exception of the miscellaneous student fees (totals around \$350 per quarter), course material fees and technology fee.
-Any questions relating to employment and funding should be discussed with the Graduate
+Eligible graduate students who are hired as an Associate-In, Teaching Assistant or Graduate Student Researcher at 25-50% are provided a monthly paycheck for the term(s) employed, and all tuition and health insurance fees will be paid with the exception of the miscellaneous student fees

-Program Coordinator and faculty advisor.
+(totals around \$350 per quarter), course material fees and technology fee.
+Any questions relating to employment and funding should be discussed with the Graduate Program Coordinator and faculty advisor.